KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 </user>
 ```

 5. **Applying the configuration - Reboot the machine**: After provisioning the VM, it has the final configuration written to the `/conf/config.xml` file, but it has not pulled and applied it yet.
 It needs to restart to apply it.
-The provisioner "remote-exec" was used to execute a reboot command.
+The provisioner `remote-exec` was used to execute a reboot command.
 However, if the reboot command is executed before the script and the terraform configuration finishes, then terraform will believe that the provisioning failed.
 Therefore, a daemon was started that will reboot the machine in 3 seconds.
 So, terraform will be able to finish successfully and consider the machine fully provisioned, and then the machine will reboot to pull the configuration.

 ```terraform
 provisioner "remote-exec" {